 The Model A had a fixed engine with 3½ hp, 2 Speed, 500cc.

-The Model B had a free engine.
 The Model C was supplied with a two-speed free engine.

 The Model D was called the “Tourist Trophy” and was a short wheel base frame.

 In 1913 the models A, B, C, D and E were all available in France, along with 3 models of Duco sidecars.
 For the observant, I say that the featured model K in the video is a 1913 motorcycle.
 That’s because it is listed as that on all of the documents, including the Pioneer Certificate.
-As I recall, most manufacturers ran model years from September on year through to August in the next year.
+As I recall, most manufacturers ran model years from September one year, through to August in the next year.

 In 1914 BSA produced two models.
 One with 3½ hp 2 Speed 499cc and one with 557cc 4.25 hp 3 Speed, Chain Drive.